haofanwang/lora-block-weight-diffusers/README.md

 state_dict = block_weight_safetensors(file_dir="your.safetensors", weight_ratios="1,1,1,1,1,1,1,0.5,1,1,1,1,1,1,1,1,1", save_dir="./new.safetensors")
 ```

+## How to set weights?
+To achieve best result, it is better to adjust case by case, but there do exists some general suggestions.

+1. "BASE" is usually set to 1 by default.
+2. "IN01","IN02","IN03" are also named "INS", that are corresponding to cloth details.
+"IN04","IN05","IN06" are also named "IND".
+"IN04","IN05" are corresponding to background, while "IN06  is related to cloth and action.
+4. "MID" is relavant to action.
+5. "OUT01","OUT02","OUT03" are also named "OUTD", "OUT01","OUT02" are corresponding to facial details and action.
+"OUT03" are corresponding to facial details, cloth details and accessories.
+"OUT04","OUT05","OUT06","OUT07" are more relevant to background.
+"OUT08","OUT09" are relevant to color.

 ## Acknowledgement
 This project is inspired by [sd-webui-lora-block-weight](https://github.com/hako-mikan/sd-webui-lora-block-weight), and mainly tagetting for the convenience of advanced developers.